 Native Trees of Indiana Discover the diverse native trees of Indiana using this sortable-searchable tree list.
 Also features some invasive species to avoid planting.

 The Nature Conservancy – Nature Lab “Virtual Field Trips” Explore the world with virtual field trips!
 Designed for ages 9-15 but customizable for all ages, virtual field trips allow students to travel the world and explore natural environments without leaving the classroom.
-Each virtual field trip contains a video, teacher guide and student activities.
+Each virtual field trip contains a video, a teacher guide, and student activities.

 Project Learning Tree Project Learning Tree (PLT) is an award-winning internationally recognized environmental education program that provides ready-made lessons and activities for educators.
 PLT can integrate easily into an existing curriculum and can be used to supplement all subject areas.
 PLT uses the forest as a “window to the world,” helping young people gain an awareness and knowledge of the world around them and their place within it.
-Students develop skills in creative problem solving, critical thinking, and evaluation, and research while having fun.
+Students develop skills in creative problem-solving, critical thinking, and evaluation, and research while having fun.

-Purdue University – Youth Development & Agricultural Education “Forestry (Indiana 4-H)” The forestry project will help you to learn how to identify trees, uses of trees, the benefits of trees, and the importance of our woodlands.
+Purdue University – Youth Development & Agricultural Education “Forestry (Indiana 4-H)” The forestry project will help you to learn how to identify trees, the uses of trees, the benefits of trees, and the importance of our woodlands.
 A knowledge of trees and woodland management leads to greater enjoyment of the outdoors.
 An understanding of tree characteristics will allow future landowners to choose the best varieties for urban or rural benefits that include cooling, wildlife habitat, and reducing erosion and other types of pollution.

 RETREET An important part of our mission is to educate the next generation of environmental stewards.
 We speak to kids of all ages about the importance of trees within their community and ask them to draw a tree for us.
 See one you like?
 Click it!
 Turn an imaginary tree into a real one that will be planted in the disaster area of your choosing.